GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 For example if you already use `./csgoserver` running `./linuxgsm.sh csgoserver` will generate `./csgoserver-2`

 On the first run of `./gameserver-2` a new default LinuxGSM and game config will be created (`gameserver-2.cfg`).
 These new configs will need to be altered with new ports and any other settings that are required.

+# Common mistakes

+### Forgetting to change ports and/or IP
+If your run multiple similar game servers, you have no choice to work on that.
+Read [[Port]].

+### Installing multiple game servers with the same script name under the same user
+You might be tempted to have one user with one subdirectory per game servers of the same name.
+This won't work because each game server has a servicename defined by its "gameserver" script name.
+So don't try to run two scripts called "csgoserver" under the same user, they will conflict.